 Stewardship and Transparency: The BSA shall be good stewards of the funding received directly from its members, open with its information, and transparent in its decision-making process.

-In recognition of the vast diversity among members of the BSA, this Constitution shall be interpreted in a manner consistent with the laws of Canada and the province of Ontario to ensure all ethnic and religious communities are treated as equals.
+In recognition of the vast diversity among members of the BSA, this Constitution shall be interpreted in a manner consistent with the laws of Canada and the province of Ontario to ensure all individuals are treated as equals.

 Article IV – Membership

-Members are considered to be any student of the Goodman School of Business pursuing a Bachelor of Business Administration or a Bachelor of Accounting degree, with or without a co-op option, who has paid the Business Student Levy.
+Members are considered to be any student of the Goodman School of Business pursuing a Bachelor of Business Administration (including International Dual Degree) or a Bachelor of Accounting degree, with or without a co-op option, who has paid the Business Student Levy.

 Membership starts on the first day of the semester during which a member is first registered in the Goodman School of Business.
 It shall expire upon completion of the final Winter Semester of the member.